Introduction

 Examples of Limitations “On the Ground”

-- In California, urban Veterans wait months for dermatology or mental health despite having many providers nearby.
+- In California, urban Veterans wait months for dermatology or mental health care, despite having many providers nearby.

 Why These Limitations Persist